aryclenio/E-shop-MicroFrontEnd/README.md

-# E-shop MicroFrontEnd
+# MicroFrontEnd Approach

-A microfrontend approach of an e-shop app using runtime integration with multiple react applications
+A microfrontend approach of an marketing, dashboard and login page app using runtime integration with multiple react and vue applications.